ibm-cloud-docs/cloud-databases/reference-responsibilities.md

 # Responsibilities for {{site.data.keyword.databases-for}}
 {: #responsibilities-cloud-databases}

-Learn about the management responsibilities and terms and conditions that you have when you use {{site.data.keyboard.cloud}} {{site.data.keyword.databases-for}}.
-For a high-level view of the service types in {{site.data.keyword.cloud_notm}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for {{site.data.keyboard.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
+Learn about the management responsibilities and terms and conditions that you have when you use {{site.data.keyword.cloud}} {{site.data.keyword.databases-for}}.
+For a high-level view of the service types in {{site.data.keyword.cloud_notm}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for {{site.data.keyword.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
 {:shortdesc}

 Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use {{site.data.keyword.databases-for}}.
 For the overall terms of use, see [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview/terms-of-use?topic=overview-terms).